JilaniN/Getflix/README.md

 ## The project: BesToBe
 We decide to create a platform to watch the best videos on youtube.
 The name is **BesToBe**.
 We would create a easier way to find only the best of youtube with a good catalog and functionals filters.
 The videos are divided in categories (as playlist) and only registered users can comments.

+To do it we use the **Youtube Data api** connect with php language.

 ### Team roles:
 - Backend: Sophie and Arianna